Internships at Wilderness Inquiry

 Get a Minor in Outdoor Recreation at the University of Minnesota

-Wilderness Inquiry partners with the University of Minnesota Recreation, Park & Leisure Studies Dept to offer an Outdoor Recreation Immersion Semester.
+Wilderness Inquiry partners with the University of Minnesota Recreation, Park & Leisure Studies Department to offer an Outdoor Recreation Immersion Semester.
 This 16-20 credit leadership and skill development program complements any area of study.
 Highlights of the program include:

 - Wilderness Inquiry led trips to Costa Rica, Belize, Kilimanjaro or Kenya